 Getting Started

 Do you struggle to speak German even though you’ve been studying it for a long time?
-Despite what many people claim, you shouldn’t start speaking too early.
-You can practice simple phrases, but if you begin trying to have conversations too early, you will build bad habits and be frustrated by your inability to form sentences.
-Many language learners wonder why it’s so difficult for them to speak even after several months or years of study, but you can’t speak if you don’t understand, that’s like trying to run before you can walk.
-Furthermore, you will also get a lot more out of practicing with a native if you are at a higher level and have a solid foundation.
-If you just started the intermediate level, start by reviewing German pronunciation then practice speaking through shadowing.
+Despite what many people claim, you shouldn’t start conversing too early.
+You can practice simple phrases and sentences, but if you start trying to have conversations too early, you will build bad habits and be frustrated by your inability to form sentences.
+Many language learners wonder why speaking remains difficult even after months or years of study, but the truth is: you can’t speak if you don’t understand.
+It’s like trying to run before you can walk.
+Developing conversational skills requires extensive input and time.
+You can’t speak German as fluently as your native language because you haven’t spent nearly as much time with German.
+Additionally, practicing with a native speaker will be much more effective if you have a solid foundation.
+If you’re at the early intermediate level, start by refining your German pronunciation and practicing speaking through shadowing.
+This will help you build confidence and accuracy before jumping into full conversations.
 If you have been shadowing for a while and can comfortably understand simple daily conversation, then you are ready to practice speaking.
+In the beginning, you will make a lot of mistakes, and that’s ok.
+Sometimes it will be funny, and sometimes it will be embarrassing, but you’re learning.
+German people are very kind, and they understand it’s a difficult language to learn, so they are very supportive.
+Putting yourself out there is part of language learning and something all language learners have to do.
+You are not alone!

 Language Exchange